hiulit/RetroPie-Godot-Engine-Emulator/README.md

 * godot-engine
 * Install from source

-A new `godot-engine` folder will be created in `/home/pi/RetroPie/roms/` where you can put your games, using `.pck` and `zip` extensions.
+A new `godot-engine` folder will be created in `/home/pi/RetroPie/roms/`, where you can put your games using `.pck` and `zip` extensions.

 If you are using an `x86` PC, two different emulators will be installed: